hypergrok/chunkit/README.md

 ### Supported filetypes

 This free open source package primarily chunks webpages/html.

-For more filetypes, there is Chunkit Plus.
+For more filetypes, and to support the development of this package, there is Chunkit Plus.

 ### Chunkit Plus